How does the change affect my savings?

 Fixed rate accounts

-Fixed rate savings accounts will be unaffected by the change in base rate, and your interest rate will remain the same until the end of the fixed term.
+Fixed rate savings accounts are unaffected by the change in base rate, and your interest rate will remain the same until the end of the fixed term.

 Base Rate Tracker